Lauren And Laura's Wedding.

 She told me she too missed our coffee breaks.

-Before we pulled away from her apartment, I told her we would do whatever she wanted that night.
+Before we drove away from her apartment, I told her we would do whatever she wanted that night.
 The choice was hers and I was game for anything.
 We decided to drive downtown where we did something neither of us had ever done before.
 We went roller skating at the old Mutual Street Arena now known as the Terrace.
 We had a blast, we rented the old style roller skates and we spent well over an hour roller skating at the onetime home of the old Toronto Arenas hockey club.

 Bonnie shared with me that it was Greg who ended their relationship.
 Greg had become good friends with another girl at his school and he now wanted to be in a relationship with her.
 Bonnie was upset, but I got the impression she wasn’t that surprised.
 It seems their relationship had not been doing as well as I thought since that bazaar Saturday night five weeks earlier.
 If anything it had gone downhill rather quickly.